Introducing solid fuels

 The council has statutory powers to control smoke from domestic and commercial sources.
 The Clean Air Act allows local authorities to designate Smoke Control Areas (SCA's) which place legal restrictions on combustion and the use of certain appliances and fuels.
 The restriction also apply to the sale of fuels in or adjacent to a Smoke Control Area.

-There are five Smoke Control Areas in Brighton.
+There are 5 Smoke Control Areas in Brighton.
 They were all declared under The Clean Air Acts, 1956 and 1968.
 The declarations were made between 1974 and 1981.
-The map below shows the five areas:
+This map shows the 5 areas.

-The following describes the five areas (one through to five) as they were declared:
+The following describes the 5 areas (1 through to 5) in order as they were declared: